Memset/sftpcloudfs/README.md

 Please use the latest pip version, old versions may have bugs.
 You can upgrade pip using pip: pip install --upgrade pip.

-Or using debian packaging:
+Or using Debian packaging:

     debuild -us -uc

-Then
+and then:

-    dpkg -i sftpcloudfs_0.3-1_all.deb
+    dpkg -i sftpcloudfs_VERSION-1_all.deb

-You may need to create a host key with ssh-keygen.

 Usage